getsentry/snuba/README.md

 ## API

-Snuba exposes an HTTP API with the following endpoints.
+Snuba exposes an HTTP API (default port: `1218`) with the following endpoints.

 - [/](/): Shows this page.
 - [/dashboard](/dashboard): Query dashboard